skulpt/skulpt/selection.rst

 is an assignment operator and ``==`` is a comparison operator.
 Also, there is no such thing as ``=<`` or ``=>``.

-..With reassignment it is especially important to distinguish between an ..assignment statement and a boolean expression that tests for equality.
+..
+With reassignment it is especially important to distinguish between an
+.. assignment statement and a boolean expression that tests for equality.
-..Because Python uses the equal token (``=``) for assignment, ..it is tempting to interpret a statement like
+..
+Because Python uses the equal token (``=``) for assignment,
+.. it is tempting to interpret a statement like
-..``a = b`` as a boolean test.
+.. ``a = b`` as a boolean test.
 Unlike mathematics, it is not!
-Remember that the Python token ..for the equality operator is ``==``.
+Remember that the Python token
+.. for the equality operator is ``==``.

 Note too that an equality test is symmetric, but assignment is not.
 For example, if ``a == 7`` then ``7 == a``.
 But in Python, the statement ``a = 7``